Choice Neighborhoods Education Navigator

-Achieve established goals for fundraising, engagement, plus donor and professional advisor visits working with a portfolio of approximately 150 prospects and donors.
-Work with other members of the UWGKC team to ensure goals reflect, align and contribute to the broader goals of the organization.
+Achieve established goals in the advancement of the education strategies of the Choice Neighborhoods Initiative.
+Work with other members of the UWGKC team to ensure goals reflect, align with and contribute to the broader goals of the organization.

 UWGKC is evolving with our changing external environment.
 Flexibility is a key attribute for this position.
 A willingness to take on additional duties to ensure the success of the team is essential.